FaarisKhairrudin/SQL-Data-Warehouse-Project/README.md

 - **Data Quality**: Ensure clean, reliable data for accurate analysis.
 - **Integration**: Combine both data sources into a unified data model optimized for analytical queries.
 - **Scope**: Focus on the latest dataset (no historical data required).
-- **Documentation**: Document the data model for business and analytics teams.
+- **Documentation**: Provide clear documentation of the data model for business and analytics teams.

 ### BI Analytics & Reporting (Data Analysis)
 **Objective**: Provide detailed insights into: